This post was most recently updated on September 18th, 2019

-Another example, a car review site can pitch to buyers “this segment is for car buyers interested in mid-sized sedans.”
+Another example a car review site can pitch to buyers is “this segment is for car buyers interested in mid-sized sedans.”

 In both of these examples, the user has done something that demonstrates extremely high purchase intent, but the bidder doesn’t have that information — building trust with the bidder to buy this segment is typically where the value of a PMP exists.
 Because of the high purchase intent, bidders will frequently pay very high rates.
 Once they see that the segment performs, the bidders can also use the PMP to expand their cookie pools and bid on the same users on other sites.